-Many unwanted shelter dogs have chosen to continue training, and have passed the Therapy Dog Tests ( FYI – My graduation rate is 99%).
+Many unwanted shelter dogs and bored house dogs have chosen to continue training, and have passed the Therapy Dog Tests ( FYI – My graduation rate is 99%).

 These dogs are now working in hospitals, schools, etc to help humans.
 Kinda ironic, huh?

 These cuddly canines deserve our help, as much as we need theirs.
-Once both handler and dog have completed my simple therapy dog 6-8 week training course, I will call the tester who drives to my facility from El Centro.
+Once both handler and dog have completed my simple therapy classes, I will call the tester who drives to my facility from El Centro.
 It is all done for you!

 Please contact me if you’d like any additional information.